LIVVkit/Atlas/README.rst

     livv -V atlas-ARC-PISM5KM.json -o results

-and LIVVkit would produce an website detailing the results of the analysis and the diagnositic plots in the `results` directory.
+and LIVVkit would produce an website detailing the results of the analysis and the diagnostic plots in the `results` directory.
 This website can then be viewed locally in your favorite web browser.

 *Note: if you're having trouble viewing the output or the website appear blank, you're browser may